QaimKhanAbdullah/micro-blogging-site/README.md

     "express-session": "^1.15.6",
     "mongoose": "^5.5.14",
     "nodemon": "^1.18.3"

-After intalling the dependencies, run Mongodb intance on your local machine at port 27017.
+3) Run Mongodb intance on your local machine at port 27017.
+# Execution
 Execute 'npm run start' in command prompt.